Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Differential function spectra

-For a chain complex $A\in \Ch$ of real vector spaces we can form the de Rham complex see Definition \ref{deRham}.
-If is a {cohomological} chain complex, then we let be its truncation to non-negative degrees. {This truncation functor $\sigma:\Ch\to \Ch$ extends to smooth chain complexes, so we may form the truncated de Rham complex $\sigma \Omega A$. } The inclusion morphism of smooth complexes $\sigma \Omega A\to \Omega A$ will eventually give the left vertical arrow in the square (\ref{difdef}) below. {By Lemma \ref{feb1601}, the images $\Omega A_{\infty}$ and $\sigma \Omega A_{\infty}$ of $\Omega A$ and $\sigma \Omega A$ under the functor
+{We now set-up the right part of \eqref{difdef}.
+For a chain complex $A\in \Ch_{\R}$ of real vector spaces we {introduce the de Rham complex of smooth forms with coefficients in $A$ in Definition \ref{deRham}.}} If is a {cohomological} chain complex, then we let be its truncation to non-negative degrees.
+Note that we have a natural inclusion